Artist: Sacred Harp Choir

 Year: 1922

-As New Britain; Amazing grace were the first words, written by John Newton, once a slave trader but he changed his mind completely.
+As New Britain; Amazing grace were the first words of this hymn, written by John Newton, once a slave trader but he changed his mind completely.
 He became pastor in Olney (UK) and published these lyrics as part of The Olney Hymns (1779).
 First linked with its familiar melody (New Britain) in 1835, published by William Walker in the famous Southern Harmony And Musical Companion hymn book (1835).
 Four years earlier that same New Britain tune was published in shape-note book The Virginian Harmony entitled Harmony Grove (with different words).
 The first time Amazing Grace was published as coupled with the New Britain tune was in 1900 in hymnal Make His Praise Glorious by Edwin Othello Excell, who added an extra stanza (When we've been there ten thousand years...) lifted from Harriet Beecher Stowe's novel Uncle Tom's Cabin (1852).

 Covers: